horrorist1/CDE/doc/architecture.md

 - *Docker container* - the running instance of a **Docker** image.
 There can be multiple instances of the same image.
 - *Docker image* - the package produced by **Docker** build.
-It contains all executable files and environment, i.e. CentOS 7 and applications. **Docker** images can inherit from each other, thus they inherit all **Docker** image layers from the parent image.
+It contains all executable files and environment, i.e. Ubuntu Latest and applications. **Docker** images can inherit from each other, thus they inherit all **Docker** image layers from the parent image.
 - *Docker image layer* - **Docker** images are formed by layers, which basically are increments to the filesystem.